YouTube

 Load video

-Poland has already shown that it can successfully host international events, including the Junior Eurovision Song Contest.
-This experience could be beneficial if Poland decides to bid for hosting the main Eurovision Song Contest in the future.
+Poland has already demonstrated its ability to successfully host international events, including the Junior Eurovision Song Contest.
+This valuable experience could prove advantageous if Poland chooses to bid for hosting the main Eurovision Song Contest in the future.

 Biggest successes